SAP-archive/yaaS-implicit-grant/README.md

 3. In the tutorial file:
     * `scripts/login.js` set **clientid**
     * `scripts/post_ajax.js` set **projectid**.

-    *
-## Run and see it in action
+## Run it and see in action
 1. Run `npm install`.
 2. Run `node server.js`.
 3. Navigate to http://localhost:8080/ in your browser and follow the steps in the displayed page.
-4. The successful flow generates an inactive catetory in your project and returns its ID and link.
+4. The successful flow generates an inactive category in your project and returns its ID and link.